snarfed/oauth-dropins/README.md

 * Demo app at [oauth-dropins.appspot.com](http://oauth-dropins.appspot.com/).
 * [Source code on GitHub.](https://github.com/snarfed/oauth-dropins/)

-This software is released into the public domain.
+oauth-dropins is dedicated to the the public domain.
 See LICENSE for details.

 Quick start